 IBM then provided some strategies for moving forward including, but not limited to, implementation of proper change management efforts, team building, education and awareness programs for Investigators and staff, improved communication of policies and practices throughout the entire research administration and compliance enterprise, and improved customer service expectation levels and transparency.
 IBM also suggested some rapid improvement events that are generally easy to implement quickly with relatively high impact.

-Next steps include meetings with ISS to make improvements to the e-Cover Form, evaluation of process maps to identify non-value added steps, beginning work on rapid improvement events for implementation within 30-90 days after start, meetings with College and Department leaders related to identified "pain points" to improve understanding of the concern and create change, and developing multiple communication strategies and outlets for assuring the campus community is engaged in this improvement process as it unfolds.
+Next steps include meetings with ISS to make improvements to the e-Cover Form, evaluation of process maps to identify non-value added steps, beginning work on rapid improvement events for implementation within 30-90 days after start, meetings with College and Department leaders related to identified process improvement opportunities to obtain guidance and suggestions for how to create change and develop communication strategies for assuring the campus community is engaged in this improvement process as it unfolds.

 The Office of Sponsored Programs maintains a homegrown database containing 17 years of a proposal and award records.
 The current database was built in Microsoft Access and is limited in the ability to share widely across campus users.
 Data and system security is a concern therefore the Office of Information Technology is converting the current database from MS Access to SQL to improve data protections and open the door for greater campus access to the information.
 The first phase of database conversion is underway with testing to correct for data errors and table conversion close to completion.
 Once stable, the OSP database will be closed in its current form and the SQL version opened for new data entry.
-This is anticipated within the next two weeks.
+OSP is in the final testing stages.
 Phase two of the conversion project includes development of a graphical user interface that is roles based for campus users to access reports and data directly through a web-based portal.
 Once the current converted database is stable the process for phase two will begin.
-The entire effort will hopefully be completed soon after the start of the new fiscal year October 1, 2018.
+The entire effort will hopefully be completed before the end of Spring Semester.